IsHacker003/sigspoof-checker/README.md

 You can find more information about signature spoofing [here](https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing).

-This is a forked version updated to use the new `signingInfo` function and supports newer android versions.
+This is a forked version updated to use the new `signingInfo` method and supports newer android versions.

 ### License